Objectives of this lab are to learn:

 Creating a another Table

 Now try to create the department table.
-Are there any data type you want to change?
+Are there any changes (data type, NuLL, ...) you wish to make?

 CREATE TABLE department (